 In this webinar presented by Inside Ageing and Valtatech, we speak with HammondCare’s Head of Procurement Aaron Passfield, and Valtatech’s Jussi Karjalainen about the implementation of these systems, including the outcomes and business gains they’re already seeing.
-Register today for this live webinar on July 8 at 1 pm Sydney/Melbourne/Canberra time.

 During this live webinar you will be able to ask questions by raising your ‘virtual hand’, which can also be asked at the time of registration.